ArminJo/Arduino-BlueDisplay/README.md

 Change the **log level** in the app to see more or less information of the BlueDisplay communication.

 ### Connecting TX
-To enable programming of the Arduino while the HC-05 module is connected, use a diode (eg. a BAT 42) to connect Arduino rx and HC-05 tx.
+To enable programming of the Arduino while the HC-05 module is connected, use a diode (e.g. a BAT 42) to connect Arduino rx and HC-05 tx.
 On Arduino MEGA 2560, TX1 is used, so no diode is needed.
 ```
                  |\ |